-The Canadian Government tells us that Canadians spend 90% of their time indoors, improving indoor air quality of public buildings is an important consideration.
+The Canadian Government tells us that Canadians spend 90% of their time indoors, which should mean improving indoor air quality of public buildings is important.
 Unfortunately, poor indoor air quality is a common problem in government workplaces and public buildings.
 Public buildings include; recreational facilities such as hockey rinks, schools, libraries, government offices, etc. These buildings have different requirements in terms of dealing with indoor air quality and it is not possible to have a standardized one-size-fits-all approach.

 There are many different ways we can improve indoor air from better air filtration to public awareness campaigns.
 This article will detail ways in which we can better protect our health when we breathe indoor air.